paketo-buildpacks/php-builtin-server/README.md

 `paketo-buildpacks/php-builtin-server`.

 ## Behavior
-This buildpack is the default web-server in the PHP buildpack.
+This buildpack is the default web-server in the PHP buildpack, and it will pass detection as long as there is a `*.php` file found in the web directory.
+More information about how to set the web directory path is available in the "Configuration" section below.
-If the `BP_PHP_SERVER` environment variable is set to `php-server` at build-time this buildpack will participate.
-It will also participate if the environment variable isn't set at all.
+Users can declare an explicit intention to use the built-in server if the `BP_PHP_SERVER` environment variable is set to `php-server` at build-time this buildpack will participate, however since it is the default web server, the buildpack will also participate if the environment variable isn't set at all.

 The buildpack will do the following:
 * At run time: